mvakde/mvakde.github.io/_pages/cv.md

 Current Research
 ======
-**Undergraduate Thesis (Jan'22 -)**
+**Bachelor's Project (Jan'22 - Apr'22)**
 ● Advisor: Professor Anshuman Kumar, Laboratory of Optics of Quantum Materials, IIT Bombay
 ● We are working in the field of quantum materials and nanophotonics
+● Providing theoretical support to a PhD student synthesizing a metamaterial for a specific experiment

-**Reservoir training in Liquid State Machines (Sep'21 -)**
+**Reservoir training in Liquid State Machines (Sep'21 - Present)**
 ● Advisor: Professor Udayan Ganguly, IIT Bombay
 ● We are working on explaining the functioning of the reservoir
 ● Evaluating the performance of Liquid State Machines (LSM) through various changes to the functioning of the reservoir
+● Implemented an original idea with an accuracy of 75%

 Past Work
 ======
 **Jr. Machine Learning Engineer - UMIC (Sep'19 - Sep'20)**
-● **Impact**: Designed the ML subsystem of an aerial robot that won a world championship
+● **Impact**: Designed the ML subsystem of an aerial robot which was later adopted & implemented by a team that won a [**world championship**](http://www.aerialroboticscompetition.org/simulation_challenge.php)
 ● Developed deep learning code that can recognize 10-inch characters in complex backgrounds 80+ft away
 ●	Reduced the runtime 45x by integrating a custom-built classification algorithm with YOLOv4
 ●	Achieved an F1-Score of 0.81 despite capturing blurry frames due to high drone velocity